x-ion-de/chef-docker/README.md

   to "http://get.docker.io/builds/".
 - version - Docker version to install
 - checksum - sha256 checksum of Docker binary

-- instance -
+- instance - Identity for ```docker_service``` resource.
+Defaults to
+  name.
+Mostly unimportant for the 1.0 version because of its singleton status.
-- api_cors_header -
+- api_cors_header - Set CORS headers in the remote API
-- bridge -
+- bridge - Attach containers to a network bridge
-- bip -
+- bip - Specify network bridge IP
-- debug -
+- debug - Enable debug mode
-- daemon -
+- daemon - Enable daemon mode
-- dns -
+- dns - DNS server to use
-- dns_search -
+- dns_search - DNS search domains to use
-- exec_driver -
+- exec_driver - Exec driver to use
-- fixed_cidr -
+- fixed_cidr - IPv4 subnet for fixed IPs
-- fixed_cidr_v6 -
+- fixed_cidr_v6 - IPv6 subnet for fixed IPs
-- group -
+- group - Posix group for the unix socket
-- graph -
+- graph - Root of the Docker runtime - Effectively, the "data directory".
 - host -
 - icc -
 - insecure_registry -
 - ip -